Terrier Malemute

 The Terrier Malemute is a two-stage American sounding rocket typically used for smaller payloads (less than 180 kg).
-Both the Terrier first stage and the Malemute second stage use solid fuel.
+Both the Terrier first stage and the Malemute second stage use solid propellant.
 The Terrier burns for approximately 5.2 seconds, and the Malemute burns for approximately 21.5 seconds.
 The first stage booster consists of a surplus Navy Terrier MK 12 Mod 1 rocket motor with four 0.22 m2 fin panels arranged in a cruciform configuration.
 The Terrier rocket booster has a diameter of 460 mm.
 The second stage solid rocket is a Thiokol Malemute TU-758 rocket motor, specially designed for high altitude research rocket applications.
 Apogee is approximately 400 km for a 230 kg payload or 700 km for a 41 kg payload.
 For a payload weight of 200 lb, the acceleration during the boost phase is 26 g.
 Its first flight was on November 11, 1974, from Barking Sands.
 Other launch sites have included Poker Flat, Wallops Island and Fort Yukon, Alaska.

+Terrier Malemute was launched more than fifty times between 1974 and 2021:

 The Terrier Improved Malemute uses a Terrier Mk.
 70 rocket motor for the first stage and a surplus MIM-104 Patriot motor (Thiokol TX-486-1) for the second stage.
 The Terrier Improved Malemute has made two successful test flights and two failed attempts.
 Two of these rockets were successfully used in 2012 in the Anomalous Transport Rocket Experiment (ATREX) upper atmospheric study.

 On 26 November 2019, a Terrier Improved Malemute suborbital sounding rocket was launched from Ny-Ålesund, Norway.
 The rocket conducted the ICI-5 mission for NASA and Norwegian research institutes.
 The purpose of the mission was ionosphere research.
 The suborbital flight, with an apogee of 252 km, was a partial failure as the rocket experienced a roll rate anomaly, precluding the on board instruments from functioning as intended.

+Terrier Improved Malemute was launched more than thirty times between 2010 and 2023: